-So lets look at a other design option for Irene’s Yew.
-Again I start with the same drawing of the frame of the tree, with out the branches.
+So let’s look at another design option for Irene’s Yew.
+Again I start with the same drawing of the frame of the tree, without the branches.

 It’s a start, but still not enough movement for my liking!

-Those two thick trunks on the left are to straight and with out any interest (in this design!).
-So they must be confurted into deadwood, so they are used to benefit the design.
+Those two thick trunks on the left are too straight and without any interest (in this design!).
+So they must be converted into deadwood, so they are used to benefit the design.

-Here you can see how I might shape the Shari and Jins to emphasize that part were the tree changes direction.
+Here you can see how I might shape the Shari and Jins to emphasize that part where the tree changes direction.
 I also converted the back branches into Jins.
-Now I’m going to place the foliage in such a way that bring balance into the overall design.
+Now I’m going to place the foliage in such a way that brings balance into the overall design.
 But also in a way that again enhances the movements of the tree!

 It is not easy to draw a picture with my mouse, but something like this is what I mean.
 Now the same tree is transformed in a typical bonsai style.
 That evokes a completely different feeling than the early-er formal broom style I made.

-First the movement of the tree goes to the left and then were it changes to the right, I created a eye catcher in the form of that Jin.
+First, the movement of the tree goes to the left and then where it changes to the right, I created a eye catcher in the form of that Jin.
 A place for the eyes to stop on there way up the tree and to enhance the change in trunk direction.
-It also divides the, otherwise to big, empty space on the left side of the tree, preventing that the tree is being pushed to much to the right and looking unbalanced.
+It also divides the, otherwise to big, empty space on the left side of the tree, preventing that the tree is being pushed too much to the right and looking unbalanced.

-The first branch on the right, leans nicely on the empty space that is trapted under-need it (dotted line).
-Supporting the tree imaginary, holding it up, and there for keeping the tree in balance.
-Empty spaces are one of the most important features for a successful design, but are often neglected or misunderstood.
+The first branch on the right leans nicely on the empty space that is trapped under-need it (dotted line).
+Supporting the tree imaginary, holding it up, and therefore keeping the tree in balance.
+Empty spaces are one of the most important features for a successful design but are often neglected or misunderstood.

-So there you have it, a other vision and possibility for “Mom’s Yew”.
-I will have a other idea ready in a few days.
+So there you have it, another vision and possibility for “Mom’s Yew”.
+I will have another idea ready in a few days.
 We have a lot to think about and a lot of decisions to make!
 But that is the fun in designing a bonsai.